 At Kids on the Yard, we use whole child and personalized approaches to help your child overcome math anxiety and excel in the subject.
 Through number sense application, we help students to think fluently and flexibly.
 Our tutors include problem-solving skills that teach children to stop and think before acting on any math problem.
 They also handle math anxiety by applying critical thinking, learning and relearning math concepts, and using different viewpoints to promote students’ understanding.

-Don’t hesitate to CONTACT US for more information and insights about Math and reducing Math anxiety.
+Don’t hesitate to CONTACT US for more detailed insights about our Math program and reducing your Child’s Math anxiety.